nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the command mechanism behaves at each step.

-Step 1: The user types in the command in the command line.
-The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the RemoveUserCommand class to be processed.
+Step 1: The user types in the command ```remove-user \u [USERNAME]``` in the command line.
+The CommandParser class checks if the command is valid through the createCommand() method, and send the input to the ```RemoveUserCommand``` class to be processed.

 Step 2: The RemoveUserCommand command checks if the delimiters ('u') is present in the user input through the getArgsRemoveUserCmd() method.
 If not present, an exception will be thrown.
-The command also checks whether the input's final argument is valid (user can be deleted or not) by checking whether that user is currently borrowing or lending any item via `canDeleteUser()`, `isBorrowing()` and `isLending()` methods.
+The command also checks whether the input's final argument is valid
+(user can be deleted or not) by checking whether that user is currently borrowing or lending any item via `canDeleteUser()`, `isBorrowing()` and `isLending()` methods.
 An exception will also be thrown if the final argument does not satisfy the requirements (user not found, user is borrowing/lending).

 Step 3: If all arguments are valid, then it finds and deletes the user in the userList by his/her name, which is unique.
 And all of his/her items stored in itemList are also deleted: